Nick Turpin

-Phil Coomes, writing for BBC News in 2009, considered Turpin "one of the best" street photographers.

 Life and work

 Turpin was born and raised in London in 1969.
 He studied an art and design foundation course at the University of Gloucestershire, specialising in photography; then a BA in photography, film and video at the University of Westminster.
 Whilst at university he showed his second year photojournalism stories to the picture editor at The Independent and in 1990, aged 20, quit his course to be a press photographer for the newspaper.
 He left The Independent in 1997 for a career in advertising and design photography that would finance his street photography (for example he photographed the cover of Bridget Jones's Diary (1995) by Helen Fielding).

 Turpin established the first international collective of street photographers, In-Public, in 2000 with the intention of bringing together like minded photographers to hold exhibitions, produce books and conduct workshops.
+Phil Coomes, writing for BBC News in 2009, considered Turpin "one of the best" street photographers.
+In 2010, he self-published the book 10 – 10 Years of In-Public (2010).
 Colin Westerbeck, writing in Time in 2011, said Turpin was "notable for having been instrumental in a collaborative documentary project", namely In-Public.
 He left the collective in 2018.

-In 2010 he established Nick Turpin Publishing which published the book 10 – 10 Years of In-Public (2010).